Florida man lives to tell of 'shoot first' horror

 Exactly what happened that day in Clearwater, Florida, is still open to dispute.
 Kenneth Allen, a retired police officer, said he shot Rosenbloom because he was trying to storm into his house.

-Now living in Hawaii, Rosenbloom said he had been unaware of the growing outrage over last month's shooting in Sanford, Florida, of an unarmed black teenager by a neighborhood watch captain.
+Now living in Hawaii, Rosenbloom said he had been unaware of the growing outrage over last month's shooting in Sanford, Florida, of an unarmed black teenager by a neighbourhood watch captain.

 "He meant for me to be dead and he never called 911," said Rosenbloom, 36, adding that Allen, now 65, bent over him and using an expletive, warned him not to tangle "with an ex-cop" as he lay bleeding on the ground.